Lillvis, Kristen. Posthuman Blackness and the Black Female Imagination. U of Georgia P, 2017. (Republished in paperback, 2019)

 Through the interconnected themes of community boundaries and border crossings, this collection explores issues of diaspora, trans-nationality, cultural hybridity, home, and identity that are central to ethnic women writers.

-Recovery Hub for American Women Writers.
-(Site that supports projects recovering the work of women writers and fosters collaboration, mentorship, and community-building among women working in the digital humanities while seeking feminist and decolonial approaches to the creation, curation, design, sharing, and archiving of digital content.)
+Hub that supports projects recovering the work of women writers and fosters collaboration, mentorship, and community-building among women working in the digital humanities while seeking feminist and decolonial approaches to the creation, curation, design, sharing, and archiving of digital content.

 Refereed Articles and Chapters